 Q: Can I get a video for less than $3,000?

-Q: Do you offer multilingual voiceovers?
+Q: Do professional teams offer multilingual voiceovers?

 Q: Do I own the final video?